Tinamou: Research

-The Tinamiformes are one of the least studied orders of birds despite tinamous exhibiting rare and little understood behavioral patterns.
-They have male parental care which is not always associated with polyandry or sex-role reversal.
+The Tinamiformes are one of the least studied orders of birds, despite tinamous exhibiting rare and little-understood behavioral patterns.
+They have male parental care, which is not always associated with polyandry or sex-role reversal.
 Their varied mating systems and diverse habitats have the potential, through comparative studies, to explain how ecological differences affect mating strategies.
 In some species, females cooperate in assembling clutches of eggs for different males.
-However, methodological difficulties have hampered behavioral research, especially on the forest dwelling species, because their secretive behavior and cryptic coloration make them difficult to follow for continuous observation.
+However, methodological difficulties have hampered behavioral research, especially on the forest-dwelling species, because their secretive behavior and cryptic coloration make them difficult to follow for continuous observation.
 It was not until 2003 that the first scientific symposium on tinamous was organized at the VIIth Neotropical Ornithological Congress, held at Termas de Puyehue, Chile.

 Status and conservation

 The status of the family is not easy to determine as many species live in the Amazon Basin or the far reaches of the Andes and attract little attention, even from ornithologists.
-Moreover, their cryptic coloration and behavior means that their presence often remains unnoticed.
+Moreover, their cryptic coloration and behavior mean that their presence often remains unnoticed.
 A large proportion of the species are Amazonian, with the majority of these decreasing in range.
 Most, however, are surviving well enough so far to avoid being classified as threatened.

 Major threats are habitat fragmentation and destruction.
 Although they are hunted throughout their range, it generally has little or only localized impact on the populations of the more widespread and common species.
 Pesticides are a problem throughout the grasslands and farmlands.
 The International Union for Conservation of Nature classifies seven tinamou species as vulnerable and seven as near threatened.
 The solitary tinamou is listed under Appendix I of CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).